enriicola/Linked-adm-In/README.md

 ## (12) Create an instance of your schema in the selected system ...
 0xmYonyPlGmxOx1je29k25BMOMjEPUrkPXnBJEva7cU
     - [ ] a.
 You can use an already available dataset.
 The dataset should have a reasonable size (few Mb).
     - [ ] b.
 Notice that selected datasets might need to be transformed in order to be used by your application.
-For dataset transformation, you can rely on either data
+For dataset transformation, you can rely on either data transformation tools, such as Tableaux Prep (www.tableau.com), Apache Superset (superset.apache.org) Trifacta ( www.trifacta.com ), or other ETL tools such as Talend ( www.talend.com ), or scripts in your favorite language.